-The Museum’s world-class library and archive collections of over half a million items are stored at our site at Wroughton, near Swindon.
+The Museum’s world-class library and archive collections of over half a million items are stored at the National Collections Centre at Wroughton, near Swindon.
 Researchers may consult the collections stored there by prior appointment on Fridays only, from 10.00 to 17.00.

 Small quantities of material can also be ordered for consultation in London at the Dana Research Centre and Library.

 Using library and archive services in London

 The Science Museum’s Dana Research Centre and Library is open five days a week, Monday to Friday, from 10.00 to 17.00.

 Visitors can consult around 6,000 books and journals covering museum studies, the history and biography of science technology and medicine, and the philosophical and social aspects of these subjects.